 In political terms, there was greater German integration, through the Diet of Frankfurt (an arrangement among local monarchs), although Austria prevailed in it.
 Economic integration also increased, thanks to the advancement of the Zollverein, a customs union led by Prussian industry.
 Despite this, the region’s military strengthening — the cornerstone of the Vienna arrangement — did not happen right away.
 At that time, Prussia under Frederick William IV was modernizing its Armed Forces, developing them in a technical and scientific manner.
 However, Austria’s major security concerns were in the Italian Peninsula, where they had various strategic interests; and the other German states were too weak to proactively defend their own territories.

 In the midst of the liberal revolutions of 1848, Prussia saw the creation of the so-called “Frankfurt Parliament”: an attempt to impose a constitution on the Prussian monarchy and unify the country with the other German kingdoms.
 The rebels were harshly suppressed by Frederick William IV, but their ideas would be reused later.
 Soon after, in 1849, based on the Frankfurt ideals, the monarch of Prussia proposed the unification of the German Confederation into a constitutional federation, led by him.
-Austria, which would be marginalized by this, turned against the proposal and convinced the other states of the danger of Prussian hegemony in Central Europe.
-Through the Punctation of Olmütz, an ad hoc agreement, Austrians and Prussians agreed to jointly resolve the future of the German Confederation.
-Without this, they might have opted for war.
+Austria, which would be marginalized by this, turned against the proposal and warned the other states about Prussian hegemony in Central Europe.
+Through the Punctation of Olmütz, Austria and Prussia postponed war by agreeing to settle the Confederation’s future together.

 Second Schleswig War (1864)

 In the years following the Olmütz pact, facing a succession crisis in Denmark, the two German powers even attempted broader cooperation.
 The Duchies of Schleswig and Holstein had historical ties with the Germans but were personally linked to the Danish crown.
-However, with the death of the Danish monarch in 1863, his legitimate successor tried to institutionally bind both duchies to Denmark.
+However, with the death of the Danish monarch in 1863, his legitimate successor tried to bind both duchies institutionally to Denmark.
 This led Austrians and Prussians to consider the claim of another successor to the throne, who would be more favorable to German interests.
 However, the final response of the German Confederation was military and political: a deployment of troops to the duchies and an agreement between Austria and Prussia to define the region’s status.

 Austro-Prussian War (1866)